 carries fields and elements in the same order and subject to the conditions as in:

-Table 9-67 (Probe Response frame body) if the [10602]frame is a Multi-Link probe response.
+Table 9-67 (Probe Response frame body) if the [10602]fields and elements are carried in a Multi-Link probe response.

 Table 9-63 (Association Response frame body) if the frame is an Association Response frame.